Background pattern

 • drug rash with systemic symptoms (drug rash with eosinophilia and systemic symptoms)

-• decrease or abnormalities in skin sensations.
+• decrease or abnormalities in skin sensations

 These effects are generally associated with other antiretroviral agents and may occur when Nevirapina Normon is used in combination with other agents; however, it is unlikely that these effects are due to treatment with Nevirapina Normon.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special storage conditions.
+This medicine does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and any unused medicines in the SIGRE collection point at the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and any unused medicines.
+This will help protect the environment.

 6. Additional Information

-Nevirapina Normon Composition
+Composition of Nevirapina Normon

-• The other components are:
+• The other ingredients are:

 • microcrystalline cellulose